 I finished my course but I still can’t access my certificate of completion.
 How come?

-In order to receive your certificate of completion, each lecture must be marked as complete.
+In order to receive your certificate of completion, each curriculum item must be marked as complete.
 Double check the course dashboard to make sure each lecture and course item has a checkmark beside it, and is marked as complete.

 For steps on how to manually mark a lecture as complete, please click here.